armory/docs/content/en/cd-as-a-service/_index.md

 The **Get Started** section contains guides that walk you through the core functionality.
 The {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}} guide shows you how to complete registration, create machine credentials, and install the Remote Network Agent in your Kubernetes cluster.
 You can complete the process in under 10 minutes.

-When you have an app ready to deploy to Kubernetes, read the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to install the CLI, create a deployment file, and deploy your app.
+Read the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to install the CLI, create a deployment file, and deploy your app.

 After you've completed those guides, you can follow the {{< linkWithTitle "cd-as-a-service/tutorials/deploy-demo-app.md" >}}, in which you fork a demo app repo and deploy that app to your Kubernetes cluster.